3nvi/hellenic-space-agency/site/content/about.md

       including H2020 programs.
 He has coordinated small and medium-sized teams of engineers and technicians.'
     avatar: "/assets/mylonakis.jpeg"
+  - name: Dimitris Mylonas
+    role: ''
+    link: ''
+    bio: "Diploma in Electrical and Computer Engineering from the National Technical University of Athens and MSc in Space Systems Engineering from the University of Surrey.  \n\nLong experience in the space sector, having worked for a decade for Airbus Defence & Space in France (Toulouse) and in UK (Stevenage), as a flight software engineer, validation responsible, GNC study Lead and software systems architect.
+Has participated in EO missions (Airbus AS250-based platforms), scientific and planetary exploration missions such as ExoMars Rover Vehicle, Sample Fetch Rover και Lagrange L5.
+Has acted as the central software validation responsible for the Solar Orbiter mission satellite, leading a multinational team of at least 15 engineers to the final software qualification and acceptance for flight by ESA.  \n\nHas worked in various space technology R&D projects in the private sector in Greece and in ESA – ESTEC TEC-SWE department in the Netherlands. "
+    avatar: "/assets/mylonas-1.JPG"
   - name: Anastasios Panagiotopoulos
     role: ''
     link: ''